-The Family Christian Counseling certificate program aims to educate students as a devoted lay leader who can serve the family ministry in the church by providing Christian counseling education that is necessary for effective family ministry and counseling.
+The Family Christian Counseling certificate program aims to educate students as devoted lay leaders who can serve the family ministry in the church by providing Christian counseling education that is necessary for effective family ministry and counseling.
 To be admitted, students must have a high school diploma or equivalent, and students must earn a grade C or higher in a required course to receive a certificate.